-SIN Korea builds and promotes strategic academic and industry - academia collaboration between South Korea and the UK on key science and innovation themes.
+The Science & Innovation Network in South Korea promotes and facilitates collaboration between the UK and South Korea on key science and innovation themes.

-To promote international collaboration the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network based in 31 countries around the world.
+To promote international collaboration, the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network based in 45 countries around the world.

-The UK and Korea have enjoyed a long collaboration relationship since signing a Science and Technology Cooperation Agreement in 1985.
-As part of a biennial review of cooperation activities, the UK’s Department of Business, Innovation and Skills (BIS) works with the Korean Ministries of Science ICT & Future Planning (MSIP), Trade, Industry & Energy (MOTIE) and Health & Welfare (MOHW) to agree new areas of collaboration.
-Using the BIS Global Partnership Fund (GPF), SIN supports knowledge exchange and networking workshops between researchers in the UK and Korea in agreed areas.
-These GPF supported exchanges have in the past expanded in to matched fund research calls and programmes.
+The UK and Korea have enjoyed a long collaborative relationship since signing a Science and Technology Cooperation Agreement in 1985.
+As part of a biennial review of cooperation activities, the UK’s Department of Business, Energy & Industrial Strategy (BEIS) works with the Korean Ministries of Science and ICT (MSIT), Trade, Industry & Energy (MOTIE) and Health & Welfare (MOHW) to agree on new areas of collaboration.
+SIN supports knowledge exchange and networking workshops between researchers in the UK and Korea in areas of mutual interests.

-SIN South Korea is a contact point for British universities, research institutions and innovation agencies, helping them find the right contacts and funding to achieve their objectives in South Korea.
-We have three staff based at the British Embassy in Seoul.
+SIN South Korea is a contact point for British universities, research institutions and innovation agencies to find the right contacts and funding sources to achieve their objectives in South Korea.
+We currently have four staffs based at the British Embassy in Seoul.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in South Korea, read the UK Science and Innovation Network Country Snapshot here.